 Follow these steps to configure the MiNiFi C++ agent:

-1. From the MiNiFi home directory, open the minifi.properties configuration file.
+1. From the MiNiFi home directory, locate and open the minifi.properties configuration file.

-2. Configure the agent class so that you can logically group MiNiFi C++ instances according to their functionality.
+2. Configure the agent class to logically group MiNiFi C++ instances based on their functionality using the following setting:

 '''

 nifi.c2.agent.class=[AGENT_CLASS]

 '''